 Jabra Enhance Hearing Aids Review

-Despite their low cost — starting at $995 per pair — Jabra Enhance hearing aids performed exceptionally well in our tests, making them a great alternative to prescription hearing aids, which cost an average of $4,000 pair.1
+Despite their low price — starting at $1,195 per pair — Jabra Enhance hearing aids performed exceptionally well in our tests, making them a great alternative to prescription hearing aids, which cost an average of $4,000 per pair.1

 Jabra Enhance Hearing Aid Pros and Cons